HAKORADev/Karrot/Bots.md

 If you are reading this, you are likely an AI assistant (like Gemini CLI, Claude, ChatGPT, or similar) helping a user set up Karrot on their system.
 This document provides instructions for automated installation and configuration.

-but wait, if you an agent like GLM/MiniMax or anyone else that runs from the web, clarify to the user that you can not help him here, but guide him into gemini-cli installtion instead
+but wait, if you an agent like GLM/MiniMax or anyone else that runs from the web, then fck you, i mean (clarify to the user that you can not help him here, but guide him into gemini-cli installtion instead)

 but before that, ask him about his environment like what display server on linux, if he is using Windows/Mac, send him 2-3 years to daghestan and forget(i mean clarify that this tool "Karrot" is linux-only even when voder is cross-platform)